 I received a copy of this book from the publisher in exchange for an honest reviewer.
 All thoughts and opinions expressed here are my own.

-Before we go into how exactly Tweet Cute snatched my wig, we need to discuss my favourite topic of all time–myself.
+Before we go into why exactly I loved Tweet Cute, we need to discuss my favourite topic of all time–myself.

 One of my absolute favourite movies is You’ve Got Mail.
 And not just because I love Tom Hanks and Meg Ryan together.
 I’ve watched the movie a gazillion times and I always swoon at “I wanted it to be you.
 I wanted it to be you so badly.”
 Oh, and I also whisper most of the lines to myself when I watch the movie.
 (Honestly, this is going from cute-anecdote-about-self to sad-single-lady-destined-to-own-eleven-cats real fast.)